amit221/yourwayjs/README.md

-<h1>Yourwayjs</h1>
+<h1>YourWayJS</h1>
-a jquery plugin that let you build webapps easily
+a simple jquery plugin that let you build webapps easily

 <h2>Introduction</h2>
-Yourwayjs is a lightwight js library that make your website into  a webapp ,  without spending days or weaks on learning a new framework. this library is built for pepole who dont want to be bound to a sertain structre and wanna do things their own way. for exsample - many times we build small websites with low trafic and we preffer to build the hole application on the server  to save time. in today populr framworks they tell you to seprate between the server and the client side .
+YourWayJS is a lightweight js library that turn your website into a webapp without spending days or weeks on learning a new framework.
+This library is built for pepole who want to be free from the complicated existing frameworks.
+It is simple, easy to get started with and has minimum inteferring with your code.
+How many times have you built a small website with low traffic and preffered to build the whole application on the server in order to save time?
+In today populr framworks they tell you to seprate between the server and the client side .
-in Yourwayjs you chose how things will happen without almost any restrictions
+In Yourwayjs you cohose how things will happen without almost any restrictions!
+It simply allows you to build your webapp your way!

 <h1>Download</h1>
 press the download zip on the right corner(: